 - Ask for examples and case studies/testimonials (verification is highly important, especially since you get to speak to the developers you want to work with before engaging with the firm they work for);

-- Get someone technical review the work (especially if you are going to integrate a new technical project with your systems, software of tech stack);
+- Get someone technical to review the work (especially if you are going to integrate a new technical project with your systems, software or tech stack);

-If you are happy to go ahead, then as is the case with any outsource project, it’s important to maintain the following processes:
+If you are happy to go ahead, then as is the case with any outsourced project, it’s important to maintain the following processes:

 - Regular communication.
-Keep in close contact with the project lead and other members as the team as much as needed to ensure what your team needs is communicated to them;
+Keep in close contact with the project lead and other members of the team as much as needed to ensure your needs are communicated to them;

-- Have someone on your side, such as a CTO, oversee the work.
+- Have someone on your side, such as a CTO or onshore project manager, oversee the work.
 Leaving this to a non-technical team member could result in costly mistakes and misunderstandings down the road;

-Whether you are working with developers in Mexico, Canada, India or Indonesia, these challenges are the same for outsourcing the world over.
-As we’ve outlined in this article, Mexico comes with numerous advantages, which is why it has become such a popular choice for U.S. companies with tech projects that need a reliable partner to deliver the work.
+Whether you are working with developers in Mexico, Brazil, Canada, India, or Ukraine, these challenges are the same for outsourcing the world over.
+As we’ve outlined in this article, Mexico comes with numerous advantages, which is why outsourcing to Mexico has become such a popular choice for U.S. companies with tech projects that need a reliable partner to deliver the work.

-At the same time, in recent years, India has fallen out of favor as an outsource partner.
+At the same time, in recent years, India has fallen out of favor as an outsourcing partner.
 Let’s take a look at why.